jordanpotti/guardduty-opsec/EC2.md

 **OPSEC Guidelines**

+- Make sure your C2 servers are behind Load Balancers or redirectors.
+- Leverage tools such as mod_rewrite to restrict and control expectedtraffic to your C2 servers.
+- Use CDN's or Domain Fronting as redirectors. https://github.com/bluscreenofjeff/Red-Team-Infrastructure-Wiki#domain-fronting

 **Default severity: High**

 This finding informs you that the listed instance within your AWS environment is querying a domain name associated with a known command and control (C&amp;C) server.
 The listed instance might be compromised.
 Command and control servers are computers that issue commands to members of a botnet.
 A botnet is a collection of internet-connected devices which might include PCs, servers, mobile devices, and Internet of Things devices, that are infected and controlled by a common type of malware.
 Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers.
 Depending on the purpose and structure of the botnet, the C&amp;C server might also issue commands to begin a distributed denial-of-service (DDoS) attack.